MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Finland/posting-depreciation-differences.md

 # Posting Depreciation Differences
 In Finland, the following depreciation methods are commonly used for fixed assets:

--   Straight\-line depreciation which posts fixed assets to the general ledger.
+-   Straight-line depreciation which posts fixed assets to the general ledger.

 -   Declining balance depreciation which does not post fixed assets to the general ledger.